Pakistan's Ahmadi community faces growing discrimination, report says

 In May, a mob attacked a 100-year-old Ahmadi mosque in eastern Pakistan, spurred by the words of a cleric.

-“Ahmadis have no religious freedoms in Pakistan and recent actions taken by the authorities (will) ... make it impossible for Ahmadis to carry on with their everyday lives,” Din said.

-“It is not just extremists who carry out hate campaigns against Ahmadis, but the political class also fan these flames too.”
+“It is not just extremists who carry out hate campaigns against Ahmadis, but the political class also fans these flames too,” Din added.

-Reporting by Saad Sayeed; Editing by Robert Birsel
+Reporting by Saad Sayeed; Editing by Robert Birsel and Clarence Fernandez